HenryChung98/henrychung98.github.io/_posts/2024-03-05-todoListPrac3.md

 #### from scratch

 I think I should have done creating a calendar and create to do list.
 I have no clue how can I apply calendar to my previous code.
-I will start from scratch for to do list part.
+I will start from scratch for to do list part again.

 First, get selected date.